jorisschellekens/borb/EXAMPLES.md

         page = Page()
         pdf.append_page(page)

-Here we're going to add 4 lines of text, all of them will be justified `FLUSH_RIGHT` That means we're going to give them all the same bounding box (apart from the y-coordinate), and have `pText` work out where to start the text to achieve the correct justification.
+Here we're going to add 4 lines of text, all of them will be justified `RIGHT` That means we're going to give them all the same bounding box (apart from the y-coordinate), and have `pText` work out where to start the text to achieve the correct Alignment.

         for i, s in enumerate(
             [